 JavaScript Scripting (spec: script-js)

-Napper runs JavaScript scripts (.js / .mjs files) via Node.js for pre/post request hooks and test orchestration.
+Napper runs JavaScript scripts (.js, .mjs, .cjs) via Node.js, found as node on your PATH.
 Scripts run on the real Node runtime with full access to npm — no sandbox, no limits.

 Pre/post request hooks (spec: script-pre, script-post)